vikramriyer/Data_Wrangling_Cleaning_of_OpenStreetMap_using_MySQL/README.md

 - schema.py:	Schema corresponding to the mysql schema

 ### Overview
 I will try to go through the entire process of starting from downloading data to completing the project (short notes).
-Along with increasing my understanding of the techniques used, I would like to encourage any beginners who find this difficult, needless to say it was tough in the beginning, and slowly things seemed to be a cakewalk.
+Along with increasing my understanding of the techniques used, I would like to encourage any beginners who find wrangling/auditing/cleaning/transforming data to be difficult.

 #### The Process
 1. Know your data.
 Understand the data you are about to work on, spend as many hours as possible to understand how to look at data.
 2. Once you are aware of the data you are about to play with, write down rough steps as to what you think you should do to complete the project.
-  a. famililiarize with data, read through the osm wiki to know more
+  1. Familiarize with data, read through the osm wiki to know more
+  2. Work with miniature version of data, if everything seems good, go ahead with the entire dataset
-  b. do iterative parsing and check if any trivial errors are present
+  3. Do iterative parsing (since data set is huge) and check if any trivial errors are present
-  c. review/audit the street names
+  4. Review/audit the problematic data
-  d. dump into the database
+  5. Load into the database
-  e. draw insights using mysql
+  6. Draw insights using mysql

-3. Start with the exercises in the case study part and simultaneously implement your part of the code for the Project.
-One task at a time!
+> Tip: Case study exercises were almost enough to get thorough idea of how to proceed in the project.

 ### Know your Data
 The osm file consists of 3 main tags; **nodes**, **relations**, **ways**.
 We will focus on ways and nodes.
-More about openstreet map can be found on their wiki page: https://wiki.openstreetmap.org/wiki/Main_Page.
+More about openstreet map can be found on [osm wiki page](https://wiki.openstreetmap.org/wiki/Main_Page).

 #### Brief Introduction
 ##### Nodes